Gestalt Therapy: Definition

 Studies on gestalt therapy are limited, partially because the intuitive, holistic nature of the technique makes its efficacy challenging to quantify.
 Client outcomes of phenomenological approaches like gestalt therapy are often reported through papers published by clinicians and scholars who use it.

 However, a growing body of research into gestalt therapy aims to examine its efficacy in different clinical settings by identifying commonalities in client outcomes after treatment.
-For example, a systematic review of 11 papers published internationally determined that the Gestalt method can be effective in treating a diverse population of people with anxiety, depression, and self-esteem challenges.
+For example, a systematic review of 11 papers published internationally determined that the Gestalt method may be effective in treating a diverse population of people with anxiety, depression, and self-esteem challenges.

 It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
 The information provided in this article is not intended as medical advice; please consult a qualified healthcare professional for personalized guidance.